Product Manager Resume Example & Writing Guide

 • Participated in product meetings and presented updates to key stakeholders.

-The candidate used numbers, percentages, and action verbs to create an irresistible work experience section out of their internship.
+The candidate used numbers, percentages, and action verbs to create an irresistible work experience section out of their internship resume.

 Experienced Product Manager